Senior Software and Systems Engineering Lead with more than 25 years of excellence in

 1995 - 2010 OLE for Retail POS (OPOS) Standards Committee

-Technical lead for NCR (from the initial OPOS technical meeting through mid-'98) and RCS (since then) on this industry
+Technical lead for NCR (from the initial OPOS technical meeting) and RCS on this industry

 consortium that defined the retail industry's de-facto standard for accessing